-Scope and Contents Includes business correspondence (chiefly on financial matters), treasurer's accounts and reports, receipts, bills, inventories, trustees minutes.
+This collection includes various documents relating to the The Emlen Institution for the Benefit of Children of African and Indian descent, including business correspondence (chiefly on financial matters), treasurer's accounts and reports, receipts, bills, inventories, trustees minutes.
 Also a printed copy of will of Samuel Emlen and deed to land in Warminster, Bucks Co., 1765 (recorded 177).

-Overview Emily Howland (1827-1929) was a Quaker humanitarian and educator who is particularly known for her work with freed slaves in Virginia during and after the American Civil War.
+Emily Howland (1827-1929) was a Quaker humanitarian and educator who is particularly known for her work with formerly enslaved people in Virginia during and after the American Civil War.
 This collection includes family photographs and photographs of Howland's abolition and women's rights colleagues.

 The collection consists of correspondence between the administrator of Emily Howland's estate, Richard C.S.
 Drummond, and representatives of 39 mostly southern African American educational institutions, as beneficiaries of her will.